eckyputrady/hpc-threshold/README.md

 ]
 ```

 - `thresholdRegex` is the regex to be used for extracting the coverage from HPC report.
-It requires 1 digit capture.
+There should be one `(\\d+)` in the regex.
 - `thresholdValue` is the threshold for the code coverage.
-- `thresholdName` will be used for the threshold report
+- `thresholdName` will be used for the threshold report.

 Then, build the coverage report: